populationgenetics/exercises/Population_structure/ExerciseStructure_2023.md

 - **Q13.1 Does it look like K=2 provides a good fit (judging from the lower right triangle)?**
 - **Q13.2 Does it look like K=3 provides a good fit (judging from the lower right triangle)?**
 - **Q13.3 Does it look like K=4 provides a good fit (judging from the lower right triangle)?**
-- **Q13.4 Does looking at the upper left triangle in the K=3 plot tell us something about why the trogl sample splits into 2 in the K=4 ADMIXTURE plot? (in a plot of a good fitting model high correlation values for a pair of individuals in the uppper left triangle indicate that the two individuals are related)**
+- **Q13.4 Does looking at the upper left triangle in the K=3 plot tell us something about why the trogl sample splits into 2 in the K=4 ADMIXTURE plot? (in a plot of a good fitting model high correlation values for a pair of individuals in the upper left triangle indicate that the two individuals are related)**